 - Reconsideration by the Commission, in the Commission's discretion.
 Reconsideration must be requested in writing, stating specific grounds for relief and the request must be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - Review by the State Board of Equalization, in the Board's discretion.
-This review must be requested in writing, stating specific grounds for relief, and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - 3.
-Review by the Chancery Court of Cheatham County or another venue as provided by law.
+This review must be requested in writing, stating specific grounds for relief, and be filed with the Executive Secretary of the State Board within fifteen (15) days from the date of this order. - Review by the Chancery Court of Cheatham County or another venue as provided by law.
 A petition must be filed within sixty (60) days from the date of the official assessment certificate which will be issued when this matter has become final.
+Requests for stay of effectiveness will not be accepted.

-DATED: Sent.
+DATED: Sept.
 13, 2001

+Presiding member

+ATTEST:

-Kelsie Jones, Executive Secretary
+Kelsie Jones, Executi etarv

+State Board of Equalization

 cc: T. Michael O'Mara, Esq.
 Jeffrey G. Jones, Esq.
 Rhonda Chaffin, Assessor of Property

+BEFORE THE TENNESSEE STATE BOARD OF EQUALIZATION

-IN RE: Crescent Resources)
+IN RE:

-Dist.
-8, Map 62, Control Map 62, Parcel 14,00,) Williamson County
+Crescent Resources Dist.
+8, Map 62, Control Map 62, Parcel 14.00, S.L.
+000 Commercial Property Tax Year 2007

-\$.1,000)

-Commercial Property)

-Tax Year 2007)
+) Williamson County

+INITIAL DECISION AND ORDER

+Statement of the Case

+The subject property is presently valued as follows: